 Some plat names of northeast Seattle are straightforward, such as the Mary Chandler plat at what is now the Picardo P-Patch: Mary Chandler gave her plat her own name.
-Some plats were named for important events, such as Exposition Heights (in honor of the Alaska-Yukon-Pacific Exposition in 1909.)
-Some plat names were simply the creation of real estate developers, such as View Ridge and Laurelhurst.
+Some plats were named for important events, such as Exposition Heights, in honor of the Alaska-Yukon-Pacific Exposition in 1909.
+Many plat names in northeast Seattle were the creation of real estate developers, such as View Ridge and Laurelhurst.

 A plat name can honor a historical figure (Roosevelt) a place (Ravenna, Italy) or a local businessman.
 The Hawthorne Hills plat was named for Hawthorne Kingsbury Dent, a prominent Seattle insurance executive of the early 1900s.
 After working for an insurance company for twenty years, in 1923 H.K.
 Dent went out on his own to establish General Insurance Company of America, the predecessor of SAFECO.